Luukkasz/diet_planner/README.md

 This app will help you make individual nutritional plans. <br>
 Healthy body === healthy mind :-)

+The application is still under development. <br>
+The final version will be available around May 20, 2022.
 <br>

 #### To start a project - download it and type in the terminal: